adw1n/dns-spoofer/README.md

 # load the module
 sync && sudo insmod dnsfirewall.ko blocked_sites="wp.pl|wikipedia.org|wikipedia.com|youtube.com" gateway=192.168.1.1 victim=192.168.1.100
 # Module writes messages to SYSLOG with prefix 'DNS-SPOOFER'.
+Use 'dmesg' to see the syslog.

 # remove the module